peer-open-source/xara-docs/source/user/manual/model/timeseries/linearTimeSeries.rst

 Linear TimeSeries
 ^^^^^^^^^^^^^^^^^

-This command is used to construct a TimeSeries object in which the load factor applied is linearly proportional to the time in the domain, i.e. :math:`\lambda = f(t) = cFactor*t`.
+This command is used to construct a TimeSeries object in which the load factor applied is linearly proportional to the time in the domain, i.e. :math:`\lambda = f(t) = \alpha t`.

 .. figure:: figures/LinearTimeSeries.gif
 	:align: center